KaterinaWalter/webdocs/docs/unit01/unit1project.md

 ---

-### Overview
+### Project Setup & Overview

-It's time to practice all of the HTML knowledge you have acquired.
+It's time to practice all of the `HTML` and `CSS` knowledge you have acquired!
 In this project, you are going to build a **basic recipe blog website**.
-The website will consist of a main index page which will have links to a few recipes.
+The website will consist of one page which will have links to a few recipes.

 <html>
 <details>